 Chairman and Founder, Econet

 Born in Zimbabwe in 1961, he left the country as a child and returned after Independence in 1984, working briefly as a telecoms engineer before setting up his first business in 1986.
 He emigrated from Zimbabwe in 2000, living with his family in South Africa until 2010.
-They then moved to the UK in 2010 from where he runs a global portfolio in more than 40 countries on four continents.
+They then moved to the UK from where he runs a global portfolio in more than 40 countries on four continents.

 * Netflix Inc., Non-Executive Director